King for a Day... Fool for a Lifetime: Touring

-With their American shows, the band were often playing in smaller club venues, partially as a result of Angel Dusts commercial underperformance.
+With their American shows, the band were often playing in smaller venues, partially as a result of Angel Dusts commercial underperformance in the United States.
 The band had previously toured U.S. arenas on their previous two albums, while being a support act for large artists such as Billy Idol, Metallica and Guns N' Roses.
 However, they were still experiencing success in foreign markets, including Australia, South America, the United Kingdom and Europe.
-In a 1995 interview, Patton said "in a lot of parts of the world Angel Dust did better [than The Real Thing].
+At the time, Patton said, "in a lot of parts of the world Angel Dust did better [than The Real Thing].
 It's a strange thing, we spend a lot more time overseas than in the United States.
 It seems like our focus has always been there.
 "Epic" was kind of a hit worldwide."
+In a 1997 interview with SFGate, Gould reflected, "I don't think it's necessarily important to sell 5 million records or play to 30,000 people.
+It's really down to liking what you do and being comfortable up there onstage", adding "we were an oddball band when MTV picked us and played us.
+Who happens, and who doesn't happen, can be very arbitrary.
+It can be whatever a program director's daughter is listening to".

 In November 2011, Faith No More reunited with Trey Spruance for a performance at the Maquinaria Festival in Chile, during which the album was played in its entirety.